You’ve just got your NUC of bees! It’s going to be a fun and exciting journey for you, whether you’re a new beekeeper or seasoned pro.

 Feeding Your Bees

-It’s stressful to the bees to be moved; in a whole new location, they need to orient themselves to where their hive is and then *find* all the good forage spots.
-If you feed them sugar water, it will tide them over until they are foraging on their own and give them something to eat during days of rain.
-We found a couple years ago that people who fed their NUC in the first month had hives that were one box bigger than people that hadn’t fed.
+We found a few years ago that people who fed their NUC in the first month had hives that were one box bigger than people that hadn’t fed.
 Feeding them sugar water helps them make the beeswax more quickly for your new frames, enabling the queen to start laying faster in the new beeswax honeycomb, increasing your population earlier.

 What To Feed